optimumenergyco/beagle/readme.md

 20180819000000-create-potatoes-up.sql
 ```

 To run your migration, call `beagle up`.
-Afterwards, `beagle list` will show your migration under
+Afterwards, `beagle status` will show your migration under
 "Completed Migrations":

 ```